ToshioCP/Gtk4-tutorial/gfm/author_guide.md

 **Path Validation:**

 Ensure that all internal links remain within the `src` directory.
-The Ruby script will detect and warn you if a path (e.g., ../../../etc/passwd) attempts to point outside the directory.
+The Ruby script will detect and warn you if a path (e.g., ../../../etc/passwd) attempts to escape the directory.

 Note: This check prevents broken links and helps avoid "path traversal" issues, ensuring all referenced resources are correctly included in the final output.